leethomasrh/argotest/GitopsControlPlane.md

 2. Create the root application object

-    Important components in the file below:
+    Important considerations in the file below:

     * The app project this application will be assigned to
     ```yaml